koka-lang/nodec/readme.md

 Warning: this library is still under active development and experimental.
 It is not yet ready for general use.
 Current development is mostly for Windows x64.

-`NodeC` is a _lean and mean_ version of [NodeJS] which aims to provide similar functionality as NodeJS but using C. The main goal is improved efficiency and resource usage (in particular more predictable resource usage) but highly robust and asynchronous.
+`NodeC` is a _lean and mean_ version of [Node.js] which aims to provide similar functionality as Node.js but using C directly.
+The main goal is improved efficiency and resource usage (in particular more predictable resource usage) but highly robust and asynchronous.